ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Index:  0     1     2     3     4     5
 ~~~
-{: title="Example of inserting a new leaf with index 5 into the
+{: title="Example of inserting a new leaf with index 5 into the previously
-previously-depicted log tree.
-Observe that only the nodes on the path from the
+depicted log tree.
+Observe that only the nodes on the path from the new root to
-new root to the new leaf change."}
+the new leaf change."}

 Leaves can have arbitrary data as their value, and are frequently referred to as
 "log entries" later in the document.
 The value of a parent node is always the